 Our team of highly skilled orthopedic surgeons is available to treat and repair a myriad of traumatic bone, muscle and tendon injuries.

 Billing & Payment Information

-Please note that billing for surgical procedures will be submitted to your insurance carrier by more than one party; the physician’s practice for surgical services, Day Kimball Hospital for facility services and Sheridan Health Corporation for anesthesiology services (if applicable).
+Please note that billing for surgical procedures will be submitted to your insurance carrier by more than one party; the physician’s practice for surgical services, Day Kimball Hospital for facility services and North American Partners for Anesthesia (NAPA) for anesthesiology services (if applicable).
 Please check with your insurance carrier for details about your specific coverage, copays, deductibles and any prior authorization requirements.
 If you have questions about your Day Kimball Hospital bill or need help paying for care, please contact our team of financial counselors.
 See our billing page for more information.

 Other Services Integrated with Orthopedic Surgery

 Physical Medicine & Rehabilitation: Physical Therapy

 Diagnostic Services: Diagnostic Imaging

 Related Areas of Interest

 Surgical Care: Services Overview

 Surgical Care: Mako Robotic Technology for Hips & Knees